-Admission to School of Management doctoral programs is limited to students of outstanding promise.
+Admission to Daniels School of Business doctoral programs is limited to students of outstanding promise.
 We seek individuals who are passionate about solving today’s business challenges through collaborative and thought-provoking research, as well as encouraging and mentoring the business leaders of the future through innovation in the classroom.

 To be eligible for admission, applicants must have earned a bachelor’s degree.
 Completing a master’s degree is recommended but not required.
 There are no required fields of study.